Guildhawk: Next-Generation Digital Technology for Smart Cities

-The Balfour Beatty annual report 2021 describes how the Gammon Guildhawk JV would 'accelerate the creation of tomorrow’s Smart Cities.
+The Balfour Beatty annual report 2021 describes how the Gammon Guildhawk JV would 'accelerate the creation of ...
+Smart Cities.
 Using Guildhawk’s AI technology, Gammon is using multilingual information to link data from built assets to digital twins – digitised versions of manuals or PDF drawings.
 This enables optimisation of all interactions with these buildings, whether in terms of access to and sharing of data, avoidance of costly and potentially dangerous errors, or insights into more efficient maintenance.
-It allows people to be trained using systems developed using Guildhawk’s ultra-pure data lake, avatars and AI, bringing essential training to life'.
+It allows people to be trained using systems developed using Guildhawk’s ... data lake, avatars and AI, bringing essential training to life'.

 Promoting the arts and music

 Through its founder Jurga Zilinskiene MBE and the Advisory Board Members actor Sir Timothy Ackroyd, playwright Roger James Elsgood and executive TV producer Amanda Murphy and others, Guildhawk is an active supporter of the arts and music.
-This emphasis is closely aligned to the philanthropic aims of the Ackroyd Trust which helps drama students entering their final year of training and the of The John Ackroyd Scholarship at the Royal College of Music.
+This emphasis is closely aligned to the philanthropic aims of the Ackroyd Trust which helps drama students entering their final year of training and The John Ackroyd Scholarship at the Royal College of Music.
 It also reflects the creative translation, localisation and transliteration of song lyrics, books and scripts that Guildhawk provides for partners in the music and entertainment industry.

 Guildhawk and its Advisory Board have co-produced and sponsored a number of charitable and commercial events with young actors and musicians including the Courage & Benevolence Ball in 2012, 'Dracula in the Dark' a play starring actor John Challis also available as an audiobook and the Ackroyd Trust performance at the Royal College of Music in 2014.
 The company also supported the production of ‘The Fuse’, an atmospheric 1940s radio theatre production portraying the bizarre trial of murderer Brian Donald Hume and performed live in the West End.
 A short 1949 film noir shown before the play was produced and directed by Edward Andrews.

 To celebrate the art, language and culture of Scotland, the company became an official sponsor of the annual Burns Night Supper that takes place in Vilnius and in 2019 sponsored the translation of the Uzupis Constitution into Scottish Gaelic and artistic tribute that accompanied the unveiling and received media coverage by the BBC and others.

 In 2019, Guildhawk supported the British bandleader Alex Mendham & His Orchestra to record and publish Puttin on the Ritz, his new album of hit songs from the 1920s and 30s via a Kickstarter campaign and planning a themed transatlantic crossing to New York aboard Cunard’s Queen Mary 2.
 The latter included a bon voyage concert at the Lansdown Club in Mayfair, tickets for which were auctioned for charity at the 21st Burns Night Supper in Vilnius on 15 January 2021.